 Scholarships help the school attract and retain the best and brightest future dental professionals.
 Merit and need based scholarships are provided to deserving students to help offset the cost of their education.
 Annual named scholarships can be established with a minimum gift of $5,000 and named endowed scholarships can be established with a minimum gift of $30,000.

-Give to general School of Dental Medicine Scholarships or designate your gift to one of the scholarships or establish a new scholarship:
+Give to general School of Dental Medicine scholarships or designate your gift to one of the scholarships below or establish a new scholarship:

 - Dr. Thomas P. Nowlin Scholarship, established to honor the memory of Dr. Thomas P. Nowlin, a distinguished dental educator and Chair of the Department of Clinical Sciences UNLV School of Dental Medicine.